-Fighting is still going on in the Spanish Sahara between Moroccan forces and the Polisario Front, the Algerian-backed Saharan Independence movement.
+Background: Fighting is still going on in the Spanish Sahara between Moroccan forces and the Polisario Front, the Algerian-backed Saharan Independence movement.
 This was made clear at a news conference called by members of the Polisario in Algeria on Tuesday (18 November).

 A member of the Front's External Affairs Committee, Mr. Ahmed Baba Miske, told newsmen that a Moroccan attempt to cut the Front off from Algeria had failed.